semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 1. The `--test` flag tells Semgrep to run tests in the specified directory.
 2. Annotations are specified as a comment above the offending line.
-3. Semgrep will look for tests based on the rule filename and the languages specified in the rule.
+3. Semgrep looks for tests based on the rule filename and the languages specified in the rule.
 In other words, `path/to/rule.yaml` will look for `path/to/rule.py`, `path/to/rule.js`, etc, based on the languages specified in the rule.